-The immune system defends the body against what it perceives to be foreign or dangerous substances (see Biology of the Immune System: Recognition).
+The immune system defends the body against what it perceives to be foreign or dangerous substances (see Recognition).
 Such substances include parasites (such as worms), certain cancer cells, and even transplanted organs and tissues.
 Substances that can stimulate a response by the immune system are called antigens.
 Antigens are molecules that may be contained within cells or on the surface of cells (such as bacteria, viruses, or cancer cells).
 Some antigens, such as pollen or food molecules, exist on their own.

 Even cells in a person's own tissues can have antigens.
 But normally, the immune system reacts only to antigens from foreign or dangerous substances, not to antigens from a person's own tissues.
 However, the immune system sometimes malfunctions, interpreting the body's own tissues as foreign and producing antibodies (called autoantibodies) or immune cells that target and attack particular cells or tissues of the body.
 This response is called an autoimmune reaction.
 It results in inflammation and tissue damage.
 Such effects may constitute an autoimmune disorder, but many people produce such small amounts of autoantibodies that an autoimmune disorder does not occur.

 Some of the more common autoimmune disorders include Graves disease, rheumatoid arthritis, Hashimoto thyroiditis, type I diabetes, systemic lupus erythematosus (lupus), and vasculitis.
 Additional disorders that are believed to be autoimmune include glomerulonephritis, Addison disease, polymyositis, Sjögren syndrome, progressive systemic sclerosis, and some cases of infertility.

 Autoimmune reactions can be triggered in several ways: